Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your computer.

-WMI Provider Host high CPU usage can be a big problem, but in most cases this issue is caused by a problematic application.
-To fix the issue, you just need to find the problematic app and uninstall or disable it.
+WMI Provider Host high CPU usage can be a big problem, but in most cases, this issue is caused by a problematic application.
+You need to find the problematic app and uninstall using an uninstaller software or disable it to fix it.